epiecs/phpmiko/README.md

 When the __raw__ flag is set to true PhpMiko will not clean up output and return it as is (minus a few hidden characters so you at least get all textual output).

-__Secret__ is used when a runlevel requires a different password.
+__secret__ is used when a runlevel requires a different password.
 Like for example enable mode (privileged exec) in Cisco ios.
 You would put the enable password in the secret field.

-__Verbose__ when set to true all sent and received raw packets will be ouput for debugging purposes.
+__verbose__ when set to true all sent and received raw packets will be ouput for debugging purposes.

 ```plaintext
 --- output cut short for brevity, notice the arrows